mightycoco/fsdeploy/README.md

 ## Changelog

+### 0.1.5
+- Updating builds and dependencies
+- Moving from sync to async copy

 ### 0.1.3
 - Adding configuration to package.json
 - Don't remove leading/trailing slashes in pathes when building the effective subpaath